Pentatonic Minor and Dorian comparison

 Scale diagrams

-The scale diagrams show A Minor Pentatonic and A Dorian (shape 1) in two octaves.
+The scale diagrams show A Minor Pentatonic and A Dorian in two octaves (shape 1 in 5th position), with the root notes in darker color.

 A Minor Pentatonic